We have had so much fun decorating Rory’s room. I always wanted to do a pink room and you know that a baby girl’s nursery was the perfect opportunity.

 Like I mentioned, this is the biggest “temporary” part of her room.
 I honestly can’t wait to get it out of here because it is huge and the bottom two drawers are actually empty.
 LOL!

-We used wooden letters to create a monogrammed bow holder for Rory, too.
+We used wooden letters to create a monogram for Rory, too.
 We actually made this back when Rory was first born, and now it is overflowing with bows!
-A bigger bow solution will be on the list when this table moves.
+I then made a bigger bow solution to hold her big collection.

 I also hung a shadowbox with her coming home from the hospital newborn outfit in it.
 Another favorite moment for me in this room!

 Don’t forget the gorgeous ceiling fan!
 It is the Spitfire by Fanimation in white, with a light kit.